Temporal structures of the X-ray photoemission problem: Fidelity as a Measure of the Photoemission Current

-If the potential is very weak, with $\sfrac{K}{\tau}\ll 1$, Eq.~\eqref{eq:12} may yield precise fidelities for $\omtau t\alt 1$.
+If the potential is very weak, with $|{K}|\ll 1$, Eq.~\eqref{eq:12} remains valid well beyond $\omtau t= 1$.
 However, we are also interested in stronger $K$'s, in which case the Trotter-Suzuki expansion breaks down at short times.
-The numerical treatment is then the simplest alternative.
+The numerical treatment is then the simplest alternative, {starting with the diagonalization of the initial and final Hamiltonians.}